 Property Maintenance

 Ensuring the property meets health and safety codes, providing habitable living conditions, and promptly addressing maintenance issues are legal obligations.
-Regular inspections and maintenance schedules help mitigate risks and liabilities.
+Regular inspections and maintaining accessibility features are key for creating inclusive environments and meeting housing act protections.

 Effective lease management and positive tenant relations are key to reducing legal disputes and fostering a harmonious living environment.
 Consider implementing the following best practices: